TalaoDAO/oidc4vc-server/docs/source/privacy.rst

 .. note::  For users who mainly want to request certificates, the easiest solution is to get an Identity **managed on behalf of the owner** by Talao.

-.. warning:: When the website is used as a **third party wallet**, never use your identity address to manage crypto currencies.
-Best is to use a cold wallet.

 List of website services :